 Goal 4.1: Make the College a Center of Excellence in the Arts and Humanities.

 Goal 5.1: Increase Sponsored Academic Research Activities and Opportunities.

-The UTSA Department of Music Lyric Theatre and Orchestra will...
+The Department of Music and La Casa de España of San Antonio will...